OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 ## Make the remote request

-The purpose of the `_makeRemoteRequest` function is to pass the batch of operations to the remote service, and then return the results back to each custom function.
+The purpose of the `_makeRemoteRequest` function is to pass the batch of operations to the remote service, and then return the results to each custom function.
 It first creates a copy of the batch array.
 This allows concurrent custom function calls from Excel to immediately begin batching in a new array.
 The copy is then turned into a simpler array that does not contain the promise information.
 It wouldn't make sense to pass the promises to a remote service since they would not work.
 The `_makeRemoteRequest will either reject or resolve each promise based on what the remote service returns.

-### Add the following _makeRemoteRequest method to functions.ts
+### Add the following `_makeRemoteRequest` method to functions.ts

 ```typescript
 function _makeRemoteRequest() {